Track Sub Regs

 All competitor, crew and racer discount tickets will be held for collection at the CPDR credentials office ‘Will Call’ desk positioned on the competitor entry access road on the opening day of the event.
 Tickets can be collected from the administration office up to 5:00pm of the last business day prior to the opening day of the event.
 All tickets issued to a competitor will be held in an envelope bearing the entrant’s name.
 Competitors and crew need to make arrangements prior to arrival at the competitor entry gate.
 Tickets must be presented and pit access passes must be affixed to the driver’s side of the windscreen prior to arrival at the CPDR competitor entry gate otherwise entry will be refused.
 Additional tickets for sponsors, additional crew or others must be purchased with the entry form or from the track office prior to the event and distributed prior to the event.
 Racer discount tickets cannot be purchased from the competitor or spectator ticketing gates on race days.
 A racer discount ticket cannot be exchanged for a wristband.
 Unused racer discount tickets are non-refundable.
 Once a competitor has collected their tickets and they have been used to pass through the gates there is no credit.
 Using tickets and not racing/not attempting to race will result in a request for the balance of the monetary value of tickets prior to further acceptance of future event entry.
 All competitors and crew must wear their wristbands at all times.
 Unauthorised persons are not permitted in the staging lanes or on the track race/return road area except when fully inside the enclosed cabin of unauthorised tender vehicle.

-- CPDR – promoted events: In order to claim a refund for entry fees paid for an CPDR – promoted event, the competitor must advise CPDR of their intention to withdraw from the event by close of business 5:00pm Wednesday prior to the event, by email to: email@example.com.
+- CPDR – promoted events: In order to claim a refund for entry fees paid for an CPDR – promoted event, the competitor must advise CPDR of their intention to withdraw from the event by close of business 5:00pm Wednesday prior to the event, by email to: firstname.lastname@example.org or via our Facebook page Private Message.
 A refund for the entry fee received, less an administration fee, will be issued.
 The remaining balance will be refunded ASAP.
 If notice is not received by the time specified by email, the competitor will be deemed a “No Show” and will forfeit their entry fee and any claim to a refund or credit for the entry fee paid.

 Sprays of water or other liquids externally onto intercoolers or radiators are not permitted.
 The use of Glycol based coolant additives is prohibited.
 All cooling systems must have an appropriate catch can to prevent overflow from dropping onto the racing surface.